jossjic/roundabout/readme.md

    ```
 5. Wait for the loading and enjoy the simulation

-Note: You can omit steps 3 to 5 if you run the file >run.py from the main directory.
+Note: You can omit steps 3 and 4 if you run the file "run.py" from the main directory.

 ## Usage